risingwavelabs/risingwave-data-talks-workshop-2024-03-04/workshop.md

 ![query_plan](./assets/mv2_plan.png)

-### Materialized View 3: Top 10 busiest zones in the last 1 hour
+### Materialized View 3: Top 10 busiest zones in the last 5 minutes

 First we can write a query to get the counts of the pickups from each zone.